 Use this button to print your application form for your records.
 You will be able to log in to view your submitted application at any time.

 Use this button to go to the home page of your application.

 Use this button to update your profile details.
-Your email address in your profile needs to be current.
-We will use this address to let you know your admission decision and to communicate with you about your application progress and visa (if applicable).
+Your email address in your profile needs to be an active address that you check regularly.
+We will use this address to let you know the outcome of your application and to communicate with you about your application progress and visa (if applicable).
 You can amend your email address at any time.

 Use this button if you need help using the online application form.